Thursday 11th Jul 2019

 Doing something even when you don’t feel like it.

-High achievers understand this and view discipline as commitment, dedication and excellence rather than an inconvenient burden to be endured.
+High achievers understand this and view discipline as commitment, dedication, and excellence rather than an inconvenient burden to be endured.

 Sustained success is all about discipline.
 It’s the bridge between goals and accomplishments.

 This is the difference that makes the difference for high achievers.
-They are in the driver’s seat of their life, living life with deliberate conscious intent – no autopilot – disciplined in their pursuit of their goals.
+They are in the driver’s seat of their life, living life with deliberate conscious intent – no autopilot – disciplined in the pursuit of their goals.